Understanding Charity Metrics

 The Reports and Documents section is where you can download and read a charity’s governing documents, financial reports, annual reports (which give more information about a charity’s work as well as its finances) and annual information statements (which must be provided to the ACNC).
 This is where you can get a feel for the detail of the charity and the effort put into their documents.
 Small charities (<$250K) are not required to provide financial reports however they can be provided.
 Only medium (>$250k to $1m) or large (>$1m) charities must provide financial reports.
 A medium sized charity must provide a signed and dated reviewer’s report or auditor’s report and a large charity is required to submit a signed and dated auditor’s report.

 Charities registered by the ACNC have agreed to the Governance Standards imposed.
 However, being registered and receiving the ACNC charity tick is not evidence proving the charity is efficiently run and effective.
-It is up to the donor to investigate the charity and determine if they meet their standards.
+It is up to the donor to investigate a charity’s metrics thoroughly and determine if they meet their standards.

 The regulation of charities in Australia is focused mainly on financial information.
-Please look at our article on “The Overhead Myth” to explain the intricacies of charity legislation and reporting.
-Efforts are being made to look at what impact a charity is having in the community.
-Our Search by Location feature can help donors find charities in their community.
+Please look at our article on “The Overhead Myth” to explain some of the intricacies, or “Australian Charity Regulation” if understanding charity legislation and reporting is your goal.
+Significant headway is being made amongst academics to understand and measure the impact charities are having in their communities.
+Our Search by Location feature specifically helps donors find charities in their local community.

-We will continue to explain the information available on charities that we provide.
+We will continue to explain the information available on charity metrics that we provide.
 Keep a look out for the next article.

 Discover, Learn, Give.